Atanda1/contracts-docs/docs/guides/GatewayOrders.md

   }
 ```
 ## Bank Data Encryption
 Next, encrypt the user's bank data in a message hash.
 Here, we fetch the aggregator's public key using `fetchAggregatorPublicKey()`.
-Then, we generate the hash by passing the bank data and key into the the `publicKeyEncrypt()` function.
+Then, we generate the hash by passing the bank data and key into the `publicKeyEncrypt()` function.

 ```
 // Encrypt arbitrary data with a public key